ammbra/quarkus-knative-sample/readme.md

+# Please be aware that this project is archived!

-# Serverless with Knative Eventing and Quarkus
+## Serverless with Knative Eventing and Quarkus

 The code available here is inspired from https://github.com/piomin/sample-quarkus-serverless-kafka and was adapted to use Quarkus native mode and separate databases for each microservice.